hugomarins/fsrs4remnoteFork/README.md

 Caveat: Unlike FSRS suggested parameters, that were preceded of extensive study, primarily with language learners databases, and that focus on achieving the desired retrievability, the default parameters suggested above are focused in giving a desired behavior of intervals that meet my needs in studying specific educational material, tested only in myself, and that I suppose can be extrapolated to normal educational material (but not for learning vocabulary of foreign languages).
 The focus is to give higher intervals (than in Anki behavior) when the card is yet young, but after the card being very mature, avoid too large intervals, allowing for the stabilization decay explained in the Concepts section above.

 The intervals if always rating "Good" for the first 10 repetitions (including learning steps) is shown below.
-Those from the first 10 repetitions of default settings for Anki and for FSRS are also shown for comparison:
+Those of default settings for Anki and for FSRS are also shown for comparison:

 DSR Scheduler's intervals: `1d, 6d, 25d, 2.3m, 5.1m, 9.4m, 1.3y, 2y, 2.9y, 4y` (10 repetitions covering 11.5 years)